chriskulhan/ExtraCreditBusinessWebsite/README.md

 #5 install flask Alchemy so database things are easier:
 pip install flask-sqlalchemy

+#6 install flask_wtf and wtforms to use with uploading photos
+pip install flask_wtf wtforms

-#5: now you can run the app.py that should show the site:
+#7: now you can run the app.py that should show the site:
 python app.py

-#6 to stop running press ctrl-c
+#8 to stop running press ctrl-c

-#8 having trouble getting the csv to export.
+#9 having trouble getting the csv to export.
 This might be a problem.

 Experimenting with features for the capstone group project:

 How to upload files with flask using python: https://www.youtube.com/watch?v=GeiUTkSAJPs

-**will need to upload flask_wtf and wtforms (pip install flask_wtf and wtforms)

 how to do flask authentication (flask login): https://www.youtube.com/watch?v=71EU8gnZqZQ